Student Services and Resources

 Academic Integrity

 The University of Toronto is deeply committed to the free and open exchange of ideas and the values of independent inquiry.
 As such, academic integrity is also fundamental to the University’s intellectual life.
-What does it mean to act with academic integrity?
-U of T supports the International Center for Academic Integrity’s definition of academic integrity as acting in all academic matters with honesty, trust, fairness, respect, responsibility, and courage.
+U of T supports the International Center for Academic Integrity’s definition of academic integrity as acting in all academic matters with honesty, trust, fairness, respect and responsibility even in the face of challenges.
+Academic integrity applies to every member of the university, and acting with academic integrity helps preserve a community where competition is fair and honest work is rewarded; students develop personal and professional skills needed for success; intellectual property is respected; and a U of T degree continues to receive the respect and recognition deserves.

 The University offers many resources to help students if they're feeling stuck or confused by an assignment or in a course.
-The first place to start is always with the course instructor, who can also tell you about further resources available within your faculty and department.
+The first place to start is always with the course instructor and academic advisor, who can provide further resources available within the faculty and department.

 Additional resources: